devops4me/jenkins-2.0/README.md

 ### Clear Out Containers and Images

 This is optional but often with Docker - **your changes might be ignored due to caching**.
-This is how to wipe the slate clearn.
+This is how to wipe the slate clean.

     $ docker ps -a
     $ docker rm -vf $(docker ps -aq)